Unity-Technologies/com.unity.multiplayer.docs/docs/api/Unity.Netcode.FastBufferWriter.md

 <div class="markdown level1 summary">

-Get the size required to write an unmanaged value
+Get the write size for a FixedString

 </div>